Krutsch/html-bundle/README.md

 `--hmr`: boots up a static server and enables Hot Module Replacement. **This generates a development build and works best when not triggered from the main index.html**<br>
 `--secure`: creates a secure HTTP2 over HTTPS instance.
 This requires the files `localhost.pem` and `localhost-key.pem` in the root folder.
 You can generate them with [mkcert](https://github.com/FiloSottile/mkcert) for instance.<br>
-`--critical`: uses critical to extract and inline critical-path CSS to HTML.<br>
+`--isCritical`: uses critical to extract and inline critical-path CSS to HTML.<br>
 `--handler`: path to your custom handler.
 Here, you can handle all non-supported files.
 You can get the filename via `process.argv[2]`.

 ## Optional Config